HeshamMegid/heshammegid.github.io/_posts/2019-02-12-swift-module-stability-for-binary-frameworks.md

 categories: iOS
 ---

-Since the introduction of Swift in 2014 and over 5 major releases, it has matured a lot.
+Since the introduction of Swift in 2014 and over five major releases, it has matured a lot.
 The tooling is better and many teams have either completely switched to Swift and away from Objective-C, or are mixing between both with all new code being written in Swift.

-Swift leverages programming patterns and language features that encourage writing safer code that’s also easier to understand and maintain, which sounds amazing to any one using the 35-year-old alternative, Objective-C.
+Swift leverages programming patterns and language features that encourage writing safer code that’s also easier to understand and maintain, which sounds amazing to anyone using the 35-year-old alternative, Objective-C.

 ## ABI Stability
 Up until Swift 5, the lack of ABI stability meant that to be able to use Swift in your app it was necessary to ship the Swift runtime libraries with the app bundle.
 This added around 5 MB to the size of your app.
 While not an insignificant bump in size for smaller apps, most apps have accepted this tax in order to be able to use Swift.